Patryk27/clippy-dirty/README.md

 # clippy-dirty

-Runs `cargo clippy` and shows only those messages that affect dirty (i.e. uncommited) files.
+Runs `cargo clippy` and shows only messages affecting uncommited (dirty) files.

+## Installation

+You can either clone the entire repository and add it to your `PATH` or just copy-paste the `clippy-dirty` script wherever you like.

 ## Synopsis